-The following procedure describes the algorithm to use to decrypt a security info string that is encrypted with an AES key file, with optional HMAC validation.
+The following procedure describes the algorithm to use to decrypt a security info string that is encrypted with an AES key file.

 NOTE: To decrypt a security info string, you need the AES key file that was used to generate it.
 Micro Focus strongly recommends that you secure your AES key file so that only your IDOL components and authorized administrators can access it.